kambergjohnson/template/projects/beach-water-contamination.md

 ## The Data: Bacteria + Climate

 To build a model of bacterial contamination in beach water, I first needed to determine when and where contamination has happened in the past.
 I scraped the Hawaii Department of Health website for data including bacteria levels, water turbiditiy, and salinity measures from 2004-2017 on Oahu, Hawaii’s most populous island.
 To get a feel of the data, I first created a tableau visualization of bacterial contamination around Oahu.
 Each dot represents a site that was sampled for that given week, with green representing low and red representing high levels of bacteria.
+Toggle through the weeks using the slider bar to visualize bacterial levels.

 <div id="tableauViz"></div>